Administration of Medicine Request

 Physical Education or Recess Restrictions:

-Students with casts, crutches, wheelchair, etc. should contact Ms. Bishop at the Clinic so that Physical Education class or recess restrictions and/or accomodations can be determined.
+Students with casts, crutches, wheelchairs, etc. should contact Ms. Bishop at the Clinic so that Physical Education class or recess restrictions and/or accommodations can be determined.